HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ![vanishing_gradients](images/vanishing_gradient.png)

-We can see if the parameter `w > 1` in very deep network, the multiplication of parameters grow exponentially and the value of y will explode.
-On the other hand, multiplication of parameter `w < 1` may lead to vanishing y.
+We can see if the parameter `w > 1` in very deep network, the multiplication of parameters grow exponentially and the value of `y` will explode.
+On the other hand, multiplication of parameter `w < 1` may lead to vanishing `y`.

 ### Solution to vanishing gradients